Practice makes progress.

 Day-time lights are proven to improve visbility with drivers and pedestrians.

-We reommend you invest and buy good quality lights that are USB rechargeable.
+We recommend you invest and buy good quality lights that are USB rechargeable.

 Want to join?

-If you would like your child to join, or to lend a hand as an adult, and/or ride with your kid(s), please speak to our Ride Leaders – Tom Mahon and James Mahon.
+If you would like to join, or to lend a hand as an adult, and/or ride with your kid(s), please speak to our Ride Leaders – Tom Mahon and James Mahon.